Indu-Devarapalli/BlogApp/README.md

  * Easy login and sign-up using Firebase Authentication.
  * User profile creation and updates.
  ### Blog Creation and Uploading
  * Upload pictures from the camera or gallery to your blog posts.
  * Write content along with images for each post.
-* Viewing Past Posts
+### Viewing Past Posts
  * View all previously uploaded blogs.
  * Edit and update profile.
-* Firebase Integration
+### Firebase Integration

-Firebase is used for user authentication, storing user data, and uploading blog posts.
+ * Firebase is used for user authentication, storing user data, and uploading blog posts.
-All blog data is stored in Firebase Realtime Database for seamless updates.
+ * All blog data is stored in Firebase Realtime Database for seamless updates.
-Profile Management

-Users can update their profiles, including pictures and bio information.
-Store and manage personal blog data with ease.